silanm/nlp-a6/README.md

 4. Conversational Retrieval Chain

     The system leverages LangChain’s Conversational Retrieval Chain to integrate retrieval and generation.

     The chain:
-    - Uses a question generator to rephrase queries if needed.
+    - Uses a question generator to rephrase queries if needed
-    - Retrieves the most relevant documents from the FAISS vector store.
+    - Retrieves the most relevant documents from the FAISS vector store
-    - Feeds both the question and the retrieved context into the **`GPT-4o`** generator using a carefully designed prompt.
+    - Feeds both the question and the retrieved context into the **`GPT-4o`** generator using a carefully designed prompt
-    - Stores recent conversation history in a memory buffer to provide continuity across interactions.
+    - Stores recent conversation history in a memory buffer to provide continuity across interactions

 5. Prompt Template & Post-Processing